ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 Oh.
 That looks kind of familiar.

-The problem we are hitting is that we have defined too small a unit.
-We are trying to describe the behaviour of something that is only useful when it collaborates with other "units" of the same size.
+The problem we are hitting is that we have defined too small a *unit*.
+We are trying to describe the behaviour of something that is only useful when it collaborates with other *units* of the same size.

-If we start thinking of `java.util.Stack` as our unit tests become much easier to write.
+If we start thinking of `java.util.Stack` as our *unit* then tests become much easier to write.

 ```java
 @Test